TeachBooks/learn-programming/book/environments/conda_old.md

 The following steps will create an Anaconda environment:

-1. Open the commmand line interface (see above)—you can also continue in the same session if it is still active
+1. Open the command line interface (see above)—you can also continue in the same session if it is still active
 2. Execute: `conda create -n myenv pip` (this may take several minutes)
 3. Activate: `conda activate myenv`
 4. Check: you should now see `myenv` displayed somewhere in the prompt between parenthesis, like this: `(myenv)`